bjornbytes/trickle/README.md

 #### Writing

-- `stream:write(value, type)` - Writes a value to the stream.  `type` can either be 'string', 'float', 'bool', or '<n>bits' for integers, where `n` is the number of bits the integer should use.
+- `stream:write(value, type)` - Writes a value to the stream.  `type` can either be 'string', 'float', 'bool', or 'nbits' for integers, where `n` is the number of bits the integer should use.
 - `stream:writeString(str)` - Writes a string to the stream.
 Uses one byte per character.
 - `stream:writeBool(bool)` - Writes a boolean to the stream.
 Uses one bit.
 - `stream:writeFloat(float)` - Writes a float to the stream.
 Note that the float is currently